 Jan Flint received her B.A. in Education from Central Washington University and is a retired teacher.
 She is a children’s book author who is currently creating a nine-book series on disability inclusion.
 Jan also loves to walk her dog Lily and teach her tricks.
 Jan enjoys traveling and learning about different cultures–the excitement of new places and new foods.

-SEED Program Team
+SEED Program Manager

 Alina Purcell is from Eagle River, Alaska.
 She received a Bachelor of Education in Exceptionality and Disability from Western Washington University.
 Along with being a part of the WC team, Alina is an Instructional Assistant at a Seattle Middle School and is pursuing a career as a Clinical Mental Health Counselor.
 She speaks Spanish, loves running, playing with her puppy, Kenji, reading anything she can get her hands on, and exploring the Pacific Northwest!